marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 We'll create three new pages: One page for our own **blog**, one for **projects**, and one for **contact information**.

 These three sites represent our "main pages".
 We must keep in mind that we might later want to add additional sub-pages.
 For example, there will be a sub-page for every blog entry.
-To have a nice structure it makes sense to create **subfolders for each of our pages**.
+To have a nice structure it makes sense to create **subfolders for each page**.

 Every subfolder will get its own `index.html` file that is automatically displayed when the folder is opened in the browser.